KasumiL5x/novella/README.md

 Novella is a model and framework for authoring interactive narrative experiences.
 It is developed by Daniel Green as part of his PhD project at Bournemouth University, UK.

+## Status
+This project is currently in **periodic** development.
+Development priority changes during the PhD, as this tool is not a main contribution to the thesis.

 ## Installation
 This part is to come.